lunageens/B-Three-Index-DBMS/README.md

 - _decode_field_: Decodes a field based on its type.

 Additionally, there is functionality provided for synthetic Data Generation:
-- The file provides a function named _generate_data_with_bplustree_, which generates synthetic user data for testing purposes.
+- The file provides a function named _generate_fake_data_, which generates synthetic user data for testing purposes.
 This function utilizes the Faker library to create realistic-looking user records.
-Additionally, it incorporates a B+ tree index (BPlusTreeIndex from src.main.database.bplus_three) to efficiently index the generated data.
-- The main block at the end of the file demonstrates how to use the data generation function.
-In this example, it generates 100,000 fake user records and saves them to a CSV file named fake_users.csv.

 #### constants.py:  _Storing database page (directory) constants_
 This code defines crucial constants for managing pages in a database, encompassing both individual pages and a higher-level structure known as a Page Directory.
 These constants play a pivotal role in determining the size, organization, and functionality of the database pages.